 Outpatient rehab allows patients to live at home and travel to a treatment facility for scheduled medical visits and counseling.
 Outpatient rehab helps individuals work toward recovery while maintaining aspects of their normal daily life, like attending work or school.
-Individuals who are in good mental and physical health and do not require close monitoring are good candidates for outpatient rehab.
-For these people, outpatient treatment may be a suitable option after completing detox.
+Individuals with good mental and physical health and who do not require close monitoring are good candidates for outpatient rehab.
+For these people, outpatient treatment may be a suitable option after detox.

-How long it takes to detox from OxyContin will depend on a number of factors.
+How long it takes to detox from OxyContin will depend on many factors.
 Some of these factors include:

 - How long was the person on OxyContin?

 - How much OxyContin were they consuming, and how often?

 - What method (snorting, smoking or injecting) was the person using to consume OxyContin?